thomasburgess/thomasburgess.github.io/_posts/2021-06-06-Welcome-to-my-blog.md

 [ATLAS](https://atlas.cern/) for [Universitet i Bergen](https://www.uib.no).
-Since then, I headed research at an indoor navigation startup acquired by ESRI, was a senior data scientist at tourism startup TourRadar, and at health tech startup Bloom Diagnostics, and currently head of data science at Refurbed in beautiful Vienna, Austria.
+Since then, I headed research at an indoor navigation startup acquired by ESRI, was a senior data scientist at tourism startup TourRadar, and at health tech startup Bloom Diagnostics, and currently a principal data scientist at Refurbed in beautiful Vienna, Austria.

 Today, I’ve set this thing blog up with